andreapavoni/ttfm_bot/README.md

 - [ ] Configure a path where to write bot's saved data and logs
 - [ ] afk limit
 - [ ] afk audience limit(separate from afk limit, both can be toggled on and off)
-- [x] DJ stats (when goes off the stage)
+- [x] DJ stats (shown when dj goes off the stage)
 - [ ] Print room rules (by command and/or when user joins)
 - [ ] Room music current theme (default "free play")
 - [ ] Bot info (by command: print version, uptime, ...)
 - [ ] custom prefix for commands (actual is `!`)
-- [ ] kill switch command (kills/disconnects bot, useful when it turns unresponsive/misbehaved)
+- [x] kill switch command (kills/disconnects bot, useful when it turns unresponsive/misbehaved)

 ## Installation and setup